-Trump Arrives In Texas To Survey Hurricane Harvey Damage
+Donald Trump Visits Texas To Assess Hurricane Harvey Damage, As Record-Breaking Rainfall Continues

-HOUSTON ― President Donald Trump on Tuesday landed in Texas, meeting with officials on the ground to assess damage from Hurricane Harvey, as residents grapple with massive flooding and persistent rainfall.
+HOUSTON ― President Donald Trump landed in Texas on Tuesday to meet with officials on the ground and assess damage from Hurricane Harvey, as residents continued to grapple with massive flooding and persistent rainfall.

-Since making landfall on Friday as a category 4 storm, Harvey has dumped more than 40 inches of rain across southern Texas and displaced tens of thousands of people, with some of the worst impacts in Houston, the nation’s fourth largest city.
+Since making landfall on Friday as a Category 4 storm, Harvey has dumped more than 40 inches of rain across southern Texas and displaced tens of thousands of people.
+Some of the worst effects have hit Houston, the nation’s fourth-largest city.

+As of Tuesday morning, the storm had broken the record for the most rainfall in the continental U.S., according to the National Weather Service.

-The president and first lady Melania Trump are making stops in Corpus Christi, near where the storm made landfall, and in Austin ― the site of the storm’s emergency response center.
-Trump said he would not visit Houston in order to not disrupt rescue and recovery efforts with the complicated logistics of a presidential visit.
+The president and first lady Melania Trump made stops in Corpus Christi, near where the storm made landfall, and in Austin, the site of the storm’s emergency response center.

+Lawmakers and officials updated Trump on the storm during his first stop.
+The president praised recovery and rescue efforts, but added that “we don’t want to say congratulations.
+We’ll congratulate each other when it’s all finished.”

+Trump expressed awe at Harvey’s “epic proportions,” and said officials’ response to the storm could serve as a model for the future.

 “The president wants to be very cautious about making sure that any activity doesn’t disrupt any of the recovery efforts that are still ongoing, which is the reason for the locations we are going here today,” White House press secretary Sarah Huckabee Sanders told reporters aboard Air Force One.